 Fire Chief - Jackie Gibbs

-In 1999, Gibbs became chief of the Marietta Fire Department.
+In 1999, Gibbs became Chief of the Marietta Fire Department.
 He is very active in the fire service industry on the local, national and international levels.
 As a member of the Georgia Fire Chiefs Association (GFCA), Chief Gibbs served as a district representative and contributed to several committees for GFCA and the Georgia Municipal Association.
-Chief Gibbs has also served as the Georgia vice president for the Southeastern Association of Fire Chiefs.
-On the international level, Gibbs is a member of the International Code Council and serves on the board of directors for the International Association of Fire Chiefs (IAFC).
+Chief Gibbs has also served as the Georgia Vice President for the Southeastern Association of Fire Chiefs.
+On the international level, Jackie Gibbs is a member of the International Code Council and formerly served on the board of directors for the International Association of Fire Chiefs (IAFC).
 In both arenas, he has worked extensively in the area of fire code and life safety.